 Price: 20,000 VND/serving

-This store is not only famous for its special Com Chay made from glutinous rice but also for its fast and almost 24/24 shipping service.
+This store is famous for its special Com Chay made from glutinous rice and its fast and almost 24/24 shipping service.

 Com Chay Nam Ky Khoi Nghia